Toronto: Architecture

+Toronto is a city with a substantial amount of skyscrapers and high-rise buildings.
+The city has 106 skyscrapers taller than 150 m, the 16th-most in the world and the most in Canada by far.
+There are currently three "supertall" skyscrapers (taller than 300 m) under construction in the city, and more have been approved.
+Defining the Toronto skyline is the CN Tower, a telecommunications and tourism hub.
+Completed in 1976 at a height of 553.33 m, it was the world's tallest freestanding structure until 2007 when it was surpassed by Burj Khalifa in Dubai.

 Through the 1960s and 1970s, significant pieces of Toronto's architectural heritage were demolished to make way for redevelopment or parking.
-In contrast, since 2000, amid the Canadian property bubble, Toronto has experienced a period of condo construction boom and architectural revival, with several buildings by world-renowned architects having opened.
+In contrast, since 2000, amid the Canadian property bubble, Toronto has experienced a condo construction boom and architectural revival, with several buildings opened by world-renowned architects.
 Daniel Libeskind's Royal Ontario Museum addition, Frank Gehry's remake of the Art Gallery of Ontario, and Will Alsop's distinctive OCAD University expansion are among the city's new showpieces.
 The mid-1800s Distillery District, on the eastern edge of downtown, has been redeveloped into a pedestrian-oriented arts, culture and entertainment neighbourhood.
 This construction boom has some observers call the phenomenon the Manhattanization of Toronto after the densely built island borough of New York City.